Volumes#

 If the volume is attached to an instance, then you should first stop this instance.
 Restoring a volume to a certain version is only possible when the volume is not attached to an instance or when such an instance is stopped.

-To restore a volume from an existing version, go to the Versions tab on the volume page, select the desired version, and click Restore to a version.
 Restoring a volume from a version is subject to the same one-minute timeout for repeating the action as when creating a version.

 Attention